empressmia/check_repo/README.md

 Type *help* for all implemented commands with a short description.

 ##### NEW
-The `repo_manager` has now a own config-file called `repo_manger.conf` which is automatically created after a first execution.
-Change the first(!) line to the name of the terminal you use (important! it must be the first line - at least for now).
-The default one is `gnome-terminal`.
+The `repo_manager` has now a own config-file called `repo_manger.toml` which is automatically created after a first execution.
+Change the value for keyword `terminal` to the name of the terminal emulator you use.
+The default one is `konsole`.
 Also an empty repository-list is created after the first run (which should also be a bugfix if you haven't run the shell-script first, sorry for that inconvenience).

 ### TODOs/Future Work